microsoft/vscode-docs/docs/remote/containers.md

 ### System Requirements

-**Local:** Docker Desktop 2.0+ for macOS/Windows or Docker CE/EE 18.06+ and Docker Compose 1.21+ for Linux.
+**Local:** Docker Desktop 2.0+ for macOS/Windows 10 Pro/Enterprise or Docker CE/EE 18.06+ and Docker Compose 1.21+ for Linux.
 Docker Toolbox and Ubuntu snap packages are not supported.
-For Windows, Windows 10 Professional or Enterprise is required due to the requirements of Docker Desktop or Windows.
 See the minimum requirements for [VS Code](/docs/supporting/requirements.md) for additional details.

 **Containers**: